 Research Interests: Machine learning and statistical modelling for genomic-scale experimental data; genomic dataset integration; microarray data analysis; protein-protein interaction networks; microRNAs; regulatory networks; transcription factor binding site prediction

-Associate Director, Principal Investigator, Informatics and Bio-computing, Ontario Institute for Cancer Research
+CBW Scientific Coordinator, Associate Director, Senior Scientist, Informatics and Bio-computing, Ontario Institute for Cancer Research

 Francis Ouellette’s team is involved in developing high throughput sequence analysis methods, as well as developing platforms to integrate data from various open databases.
 Francis continues to be interested in all databases, and the integration of that data to help our understanding of cancer.